secondRZ/swe-interview/topics/unity-and-game-dev.md

   * **void FixedUpdate\(\)**: Used to update animator components that rely on physics.
 This happens after the Update method, but not as often.

 * **Building**

   * File -&gt; Build Settings -&gt; Choose platform -&gt; Add Current -&gt; Choose Target Platform -&gt; Change Architecture to 86 \(which will allow it to be played on the lowers as well\) -&gt; Built -&gt; Select or create the "Builds" folder -&gt; Name and save.
+You have a game!

 * **Tips**

   * After adding any assets with their own lighting, go to Window -&gt; Lighting -&gt; Settings and click "Generate Lighting".